ileyd/uq-catalogue-api/README.md

 # UQ Catalogue API (unofficial)

-:mortar_board: (Unofficial) webscraper and API for University of Queensland Course and Program Data
+:mortar_board: (Unofficial) webscraper/API for University of Queensland Course and Program data

 ## Overview

-This project includes the tools to build the [PostgreSQL database](https://github.com/tomquirk/uq-catalogue-api/tree/master/db) (web scraper and sql schema) as well as the [REST API](https://github.com/tomquirk/uq-catalogue-api/tree/master/api) (currently in Node.js).
-Consult each tools respective README's for detailed information.
+This project is a fork of [uq-catalogue-api](https://github.com/tomquirk/uq-catalogue-api) that just focuses an creating a UQ course and program info scraper/API package.

 ## Contributing